Get started

 Troubleshooting guide

-This article contains various suggestions and tips to help troubleshoot setup and connectivity issues.
+This article contains various suggestions and tips to help troubleshoot common issues.
+Refer to Troubleshoot device connectivity for connectivity-specific instructions.
 If you have additional issues, contact support.

 1. Open the Files app on your iPhone.